luigilatorre/Air-Quality-Analysis-Lombardy-Region/README.md

 final_df.to_csv('final_data.csv', index=False)
 ```

-## Data Enrichment
+### Data Enrichment

-Q: How can we enrich our dataset with additional information about the sensors?

-A: We can download a lookup table containing information about each sensor:
+We can download a lookup table containing information about each sensor:

 ```python
 stazioni = pd.read_csv("stazioni-aria.csv")
 stazioni.head(1)
 ```

-## Merging Datasets
+### Merging Datasets

-Q: How do we combine the main dataset with the sensor information?

-A: We can merge the two datasets using the 'idsensore' column as the key:
+We can merge the two datasets using the 'idsensore' column as the key:

 ```python
 merged_df = pd.merge(final_df, stazioni, on="idsensore", how="left")